Blackbox Logo

 September 15, 2025

 In Tokyo, there’s an old print factory that doesn’t print in bulk anymore.
-That old factory is now known as Impact Hub Tokyo—a vibrant co-working and incubation space that serves as a base camp for entrepreneurs, startups, freelancers, and artists.
-We interviewed Yuko Mishio, CEO, for her insights into the company, her work around the globe, and her goal of fostering the next generation of change-makers.
+That old factory is now known as Impact HUB Tokyo—a vibrant co-working and incubation space that serves as a base camp for entrepreneurs, startups, freelancers, and artists.
+We interviewed Yuko Mishio, CEO of Hub Tokyo, for her insights into the company, her work around the globe, and her goal of fostering the next generation of change-makers.

 Could you please introduce yourself and tell us about your background?

 My name is Yuko Mishio.
 I’m from Japan and grew up here.
 After graduating from high school, I went abroad to study, where I spent about five years around Europe–three in Finland, one in France, and one in Germany.
-In each country, I was involved in volunteer work or internships at community-oriented spaces.
+In each country, I was involved in volunteer work or internships at community-oriented spaces for startups and entrepreneurs.

 I spent my year in Paris as part of the Erasmus exchange program.
-I interned at a community and incubation space called Singa, and it had a huge impact on me.
-It supports refugee and local entrepreneurs by helping asylum seekers launch businesses, become independent, and integrate into society.
+I also interned at a community and incubation space, and it had a huge impact on me.
+It supports local entrepreneurs and entrepreneurs with refugee backgrounds launch businesses, become independent, and integrate into society.

 After that, I returned to Finland, completed my degree, and then moved to Berlin for a working holiday.
 I did an internship at an art gallery and volunteered at Impact Hub Berlin.
 Since Impact Hub is a global network, I discovered that Impact Hub Tokyo existed and had a job opening.
 I applied and decided to return to Japan.